MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/saml2-faqs.md

 ## Does Power Pages support signed assertion?

 Power Pages doesn't support signed assertion requests.
 If you're using signed assertion, we suggest you use OpenID Connect.
-If your identity provider doesn't support OpenID Connect, use an intermediary identity provider (preferably Azure AD B2C) that supports federation with SAML and can federate with Power Pages using OpenID Connect.
+If your identity provider doesn't support OpenID Connect, use an intermediary identity provider (preferably Microsoft Entra B2C) that supports federation with SAML and can federate with Power Pages using OpenID Connect.

 ## Does Power Pages support signed SAML responses?